openwisp/netjsongraph.js/README.md

 For `graph`, you need to configure `graphConfig` property mainly.
 We only support [`graph`](https://echarts.apache.org/en/option.html#series-graph) or [`graphGL`](https://echarts.apache.org/zh/option-gl.html#series-graphGL)(Sorry for no english document yet, the biggest difference from graph is the [`forceAtlas2`](https://echarts.apache.org/zh/option-gl.html#series-graphGL.forceAtlas2) param) series in `echarts`.
-The latter is mainly used for big data rendering.You can select them by `graphConfig.type` property.
+The latter is mainly used for big data rendering.
+You can select them by `graphConfig.type` property.
-We use `graph` series and `force` layout by default.You can modify them freely according to the documentation.
+We use `graph` series and `force` layout by default.
+You can modify them freely according to the documentation.

 For `map`, you need to configure map related options.
 The [`mapOptions`](https://leafletjs.com/reference-1.5.0.html#map-option) and [`mapTileConfig`](https://leafletjs.com/reference-1.5.0.html#tilelayer)(note：It's an array) are needed when map render.